 Background in LGBTQ issues

-I am a longstanding member of the LGBTQ community in Toronto and a Member of the Canadian Professional Association for Transgender Health.
-I have extensive experience working with lesbian, gay, bisexual, questioning and queer clients, and clients of trans, genderqueer and nonbinary experience – I regularly consult with other LGBTQ clinicians about LGBTQ-specific concerns and I am fully-networked with providers of trans healthcare in the GTA.
+I am a longstanding member of the LGBTQ community in Toronto.
+I have extensive experience working with lesbian, gay, bisexual, questioning and queer clients, and clients of trans, genderqueer and nonbinary experience – I regularly consult with other LGBTQ clinicians about LGBTQ-specific concerns and I am fully networked with other trans care providers.
 I have previously worked with diverse students in a University setting, gay, bisexual and trans youth in group counselling, and lesbian, gay and bisexual adults at community agencies.
 My past experience also includes facilitation of a gay men’s education and networking group, providing safer-sex outreach and education through an HIV/AIDS Service Organization, and training volunteers for HIV/AIDS-related service work.